ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/understanding-the-data.md

 Using more detailed temperature measurements helps us:
 - See four times more detail than before
 - Spot small areas that might be dangerous
-- Find potential fires earlier
+- Find potential fire spread paths earlier

 #### 2. Terrain Adaptation
 Better detail is especially important in areas with varied landscape because we can: